The benefits of fermented foods consumed on a regular basis are many.

 I am fortunate to have a local farm that makes absolutely fabulous raw milk yogurt.
 However, I find that I spend quite a bit of time explaining the differences between raw milk yogurt and store bought yogurt to newcomers.

-As a result, I thought I would spend a few minutes explaining the differences for this week’s video lesson.
+As a result, I thought I would spend a few minutes explaining raw and pasteurized yogurt differences for this week’s video lesson.

 For those of you who are wanting to take the leap and start adding a daily probiotic element to your whole foods diet, this recipe today is one of the easiest to get started with.